dzonerzy/winescalation/README.md

-# winescalation
+# Windows privilege escalation
-Python based module to find common vulnerabilities which lead to Windows privilege escalation
+This is a Python based module for fast checking of common vulnerabilities affecting windows which lead to privilege escalation

+## How to use?
+The usage is trivial

+> python escalation.py vuln